lucendio/lecture-devops-infos/content/assignments/deliverables/exercise-solutions.md

 ### Content

 * each solution folder contains:
-  * all *deliverables* (see respective section in tutorial description)
+  * all *deliverables* (see respective section in exercise description)
   * documentation if necessary for reviewing

 ### Remarks

 * ‼️ example solutions are just meant as an inspiration not to be copy/pasted and handed in ‼️
-* details about deliverables can be found in every tutorial description
+* details about deliverables can be found in every exercise description
-* `terminal.log` refers to the entire terminal in- & output produced while carrying out the tutorial, which means: no manipulations; instead copy as-is (of course, cleansed of any encoding artifacts, e.g. ANSI color codes, or other gibberish making the logs not readable)
+* `terminal.log` refers to the entire terminal in- & output produced while carrying out the exercises, which means: no manipulations; instead copy as-is (of course, cleansed of any encoding artifacts, e.g. ANSI color codes, or other gibberish making the logs not readable)